The Link Between Physical Disability and Mental Health

 Logo Faded 2

-The Benefits of Therapy and Counselling for Individuals with Physical Disabilities
+The Benefits of Therapy with Leaf Complex Care

 Counselling and psychotherapy can have a life-changing impact on people`s minds.
 Mental health professionals are extensively trained in making the right assessment and approach to help people accept themselves and give their full potential to live a fulfilled life, regardless of their limitations.

-We provide active 24/7 support, 7 days a week, for children, students and adults with physical limitations.
-Apart from the movement difficulties, we also focus on people`s mental health by giving emotional support, empathy and comprehensive health care.
+We provide ongoing support for children, students and adults with physical limitations.
+Apart from the movement difficulties, we also focus on people’s mental health by giving emotional support, empathy and comprehensive social care.